vlanse/pymr/README.md

 (in some modern terminal emulators like iTerm MRs captions are clickable links)

+Symbols meaning in output:

+🛑 - MR has unresolved conflicts

+💥 - pipeline has failed

+🚦 - pipeline has succeeded, no problems detected

+⏳ - waiting for some action

+💀 - MR is too old (> 10d for now)

+🤖 - MR is created by 'robot', see `robots` section in config

 To list available options, run:
 ```shell
 mr --help